ajithrn/wp-video-grid/README.md

    - Display Type: Choose between inline or popup playback
 4. Publish or update your post/page

+### Embedding a Single Video

+1. Create a new post or page
+2. Add the 'WP Video Grid: Single Video' block
+3. Use the searchable dropdown to select a video
+4. Choose the display type (inline or popup)
+5. Publish or update your post/page

 ## Frequently Asked Questions

 **Q: What video formats are supported for self-hosted videos?**